 Tuareg riders exhibit large hide shields and spears.
 Image source: NYPL Digital Gallery

 Infantry were often drawn from slaves.
 A variety of weapons were employed, spears, axes, swords, slings, crossbows and flat bows.
 Siege warfare become more common as cities increased their fortifications, leading to the use of sappers, scaling ladders and moat filling.
 Technological advances included the use of poison on the tips of projectile weapons, useful in countering heavy cavalry.
 Infantry was highly dependent on the season, being drawn from classes most often engaged in agricultural activity, the dry season was the time for campaigns while the wet season saw the population engaged in farming.
 Infantry was not an afterthought in Sahel warfare as the Fulani jihad was quick to show.
-Fulani archers played a key role in neutralizing the heavy Hausa cavalry.
+Fulani archers played a key role in neutralising the heavy Hausa cavalry.

 A Gâlièh man from the Sudan holds his kaskara.
 Image source: NYPL Digital Gallery